WHAT IS EUFLEXXA?

 - The safety and effectiveness of EUFLEXXA have not been shown in children under 18 years of age.

-- Your doctor has weighed the risks of using this product against the benefits they expect it will have for you.
-Do not be alarmed by the following list of possible side effects.
-You may not get any of them.
+Your doctor has weighed the risks of using this product against the benefits they expect it will have for you.
 Ask your doctor any questions you may have.

-- Tell your doctor if any of the above symptoms or signs appears after you are given EUFLEXXA.
+Tell your doctor if you notice any of the following after you are given EUFLEXXA:

 HOW IS EUFLEXXA GIVEN?

 Use only as directed.
-EUFLEXXA must be administered by a doctor/qualified medical personnel.
+EUFLEXXA must be administered by doctor/qualified medical personnel.

 Your doctor will give you your injection of 1 to 2 mL EUFLEXXA (20 mg/ 2 mL) into your affected knee joint or other synovial joints once a week, for a total of three injections.